sczopek/spaceInvadersAtariRl/README.md

 ## Action Selection with CNN
 ### How the CNN Selects an Atari Controller Command

 The CNN layers accepts a stack of images as input and then performs self-taught feature extraction.
 This feature extraction is performed by sliding a window across the stack of images and performing a convolution of the sub-image in that sliding window.
-This convolved product, of the sub-image, forms the next image layer, which is then convolved again with a separate sliding window that belongs to the next convolutional layer.
+This convolved product forms the next image layer, which is then convolved again with a separate sliding window that belongs to the next convolutional layer.
 This process is repeated several times.

 To achieve the final controller output, the final convolutional layer is flattened and passed through a dense, fully connected layer that maps the different extracted layers to Atari controller input probabilities.
 (This is done with matrix multiplication of a weight matrix against the flattened feature vector CNN output.)
 Some details are omitted for brevity.
 The agent then chooses an action based on which probability has the highest chance of increasing the total score for the Space Invaders game.

 ### CNN Network Description
-The CNN used is from the [original Nature Paper](https://arxiv.org/abs/1312.5602).
+The Model's CNN is from the [original Nature Atari DQN Paper](https://arxiv.org/abs/1312.5602).
 - 84x84 Greyscale (single channel) Image
 - Framestacking
 - 1st CNN, 8x8 Window, 16 Channels Out, Stride 4, No Padding